The American Dream

 I can’t count how many times I had some variation of the above conversation with someone, whether it was a friend, a family member, or someone I worked with.
 Even after we returned, one of the first questions people asked was, “Were you ever scared?
 What place made you feel the most uneasy?”

-I’m not going to lie and say that I didn’t have similar concerns when first trying to figure out where we would be traveling.
+I’m not going to lie and say that I didn’t have safety concerns when first trying to figure out where we would be traveling.
 The media in this country doesn’t exactly make it desirable to head to a place like Colombia (which, coincidentally, was my favorite country on our trip).
 So it wasn’t a huge shock to hear concerns like these.

-It seems so logical, but it’s difficult not to listen to vocal majority, many of whom have no idea what they’re talking about.
+It seems so logical, but it’s difficult not to listen to the vocal majority, many of whom have no idea what they’re talking about.
 Once we started researching on message boards and getting in touch with real people who had actually been to places in South America, Southeast Asia, and India, our concerns became a non-issue.

 Any big lifestyle change, though, whether it’s heading off to college, buying a house, having a child, or taking off on a trip around the world, brings big risks and unknowns along with it.